OpenRockets/web-dev-error-solutions/errors/nextjs/next-js-middleware-handling-error-request-aborted-during-redirects/README.md

 # 🐞 Next.js Middleware: Handling `Error: Request aborted` during redirects

-This document addresses a common error encountered when using Next.js Middleware: `Error: Request aborted`.
-This typically occurs when a redirect is initiated within middleware, but the response is prematurely terminated before the redirect can complete.
-This often happens due to timing issues or improper handling of asynchronous operations within the middleware function.
+This document addresses a common error developers encounter when using Next.js Middleware: the `Error: Request aborted` error, often triggered during redirects.
+This typically happens when a redirect is initiated within middleware but the client aborts the request before the redirect completes, for instance due to a slow network connection or the user navigating away.

-## Description of the Error
+**Description of the Error:**

-The `Error: Request aborted` error in Next.js Middleware manifests when a redirect is attempted (using `nextResponse.redirect()`), but the underlying request is cancelled before the redirect can be fully processed.
-The client may receive a blank page, a timeout error, or an incomplete response.
-This is frequently tied to issues related to asynchronous operations, improper handling of promises, or attempts to send additional data after a redirect has been initiated.
+The `Error: Request aborted` in Next.js Middleware is not a specific error message directly from Next.js itself, but rather a symptom indicating that the client's request was interrupted before the server could fully process the redirect.
+This can manifest in unpredictable ways, including seemingly random failures of redirects or other middleware actions.

-## Step-by-Step Code Fix
+**Code Example and Step-by-Step Fix:**

-Let's illustrate this with an example.
-Imagine a middleware function that attempts to redirect based on an asynchronous authentication check:
+Let's assume we have middleware that redirects users to the `/login` page if they are not authenticated.
+The problem is that the `Response.redirect` might fail if the request is aborted.

 **Problematic Code:**